IBMStreams/streamsx.messagehub/_docs/325-developer_spldoc_process.md

        * add generated doc as latest doc: `mv -v ../docs/spldoc .`
 1. `popd`
 1. remove the generated `docs` directory: `rm -rf docs`
-1. Add untracked documentation to the index
+1. Add untracked and modified documentation in 'doc' to the index
 1. If you added new documentation, update the `_docs/210-user_spldoc.md` markdown file, which references all SPL docs.
-1. `git commit -m "Update docs for vX.Y.Z`
+1. `git commit -m "Update docs for vX.Y.Z"`
 1. `git push -u origin gh-pages`
 1. When the result is ok for you, delete the temporary clone that you created in the second step